amerand/CANDID/README.md

 **We strongly recommand you use plain python2.7, instead of iPython, because of the bad interactions between iPython and the multiprocessing library, which makes the estimation of the running time very unreliable.**

+The following example can be found in [axcir.py](https://github.com/amerand/CANDID/blob/master/axcir.py).

 Open OIFITS file with CANDID:

 ```